kylebeee/akita-sc/README.md

 - Time-bounded voting
 - Gate-restricted participation

-### 🎁 Prize Boxes
+### 📦 Prize Boxes

-Randomized prize distribution:
-- Configurable prize tiers
-- VRF-based randomness
+Bundle assets for sale, auction, or raffle as a single package.

 ### 🚪 Gates